exonum/exonum-doc/src/advanced/serialization.md

 further in memory.

 !!! note
-    In the current implementation, a slice of strings can not be serialized (This is due to the use of borrowed type `&str` in the definition of message structures and should be fixed later).
+    In the current implementation, a slice of borrowed type elements can not be used for serialization/deserialization because of missing deserialize implementation for borrowed types.
+    For example slice of `&str` can not be serialized/deserialized.
+    This is planned to be fixed in future.

 ### Types to be supported in future